ansys/pymapdl/doc/source/user_guide/mapdl_examples.rst

 Here is the Python script using `ansys-mapdl-reader
-<https://pypi.org/project/ansys-mapdl-reader/>`_ to access the results
+<https://pypi.org/project/ansys-mapdl-reader/>`_ package to access the results
 after running the MAPDL analysis.

 .. code:: python